Biocon Q2FY23 Revenue at Rs 2,384 Cr., Up 23 percent; Core EBITDA at Rs 816 Cr., Up 34 percent Gross R&D Spend at Rs 252 Crore, Up 52 percent

 Biocon Biologics' YoY revenue growth was led by a strong performance of its biosimilars portfolio in advanced and emerging markets.

 Continued progress on two of BBL's own research assets, bDenosumab and bUstekinumab, which are undergoing global clinical trials, as well as other pipeline molecules, raised BBL's R&D investments this quarter by 142 per cent YoY to Rs.
-184 Crore, representing 18 per cent of BBL revenue.
+184 Crore, representing 18% of BBL revenue.

 Advanced Markets